ishfahanirsyd/DES_mysteron/README.md

 # 2. SIMULATE HOST GALAXIES
 Output from this part goes to: `$hostlib`

+Example of output directory: `/output_hostlib_mpi/SFH_mpi/fixed/with_neb_av0-1`

+When creating the output directory, a subdirectory named `SN_ages` must also be created inside it.
+This subdirectory is used to store the age distribution of supernovae.
 ## MPI version
 (Takes only one galaxy from step 1 at each time step.)